 Possible environmental factors could include exposure to toxins, such as pesticides, solvents, metals, and other pollutants.

-In 2018, researchers investigating health records in Taiwan found that people with autoimmune rheumatic diseases (ARD) had a 1.37-higher chance of also having PD than people without ARD.
+In 2018, researchers investigating health records in Taiwan found that people with autoimmune rheumatic diseases (ARD) had a 1.37-higher chance of also having Parkinson's disease than people without ARD.

-Using appropriate protection when using pesticides and other toxins may help reduce the risk of PD.
+Using appropriate protection when using pesticides and other toxins may help reduce the risk of Parkinson's disease.

 It is not possible to prevent Parkinson's disease, but research has shown that some lifelong habits may help to reduce the risk.